 To us, well-being means much more than getting enough exercise or how we are feeling physically.
 It’s about taking a holistic view and understanding how the dimensions of well-being—physical, emotional, social, clinical and financial—are intertwined and impact one another.

 Think for a minute about the COVID-19 pandemic.
-The pandemic forced us to make big adjustments in a short amount of time that resulted in unprecedented challenges and stress.
-Navigating the blurring of home and work life, managing mental health and dealing with financial struggles were only some of the major stressors that impacted the health of millions of people.
-And each stressor likely impacted other wellness areas.
-For example, financial stress could exacerbate mental health issues and even make someone physically sick.
-And so, these areas of wellness worked together to negatively affect their overall well-being.
+The pandemic forced us to make big adjustments in a short amount of time which resulted in unprecedented challenges and stress.
+Navigating the blurring of home and work life, managing mental health, feeling socially isolated, and dealing with financial struggles were just some of the major stressors that impacted the health of millions of people.
+Because elements of our health are interconnected, it’s likely that a struggle in one area negatively impacted other areas of well-being.
+For example, financial stress has been known to affect mental health and can even make someone physically sick.

 In sum, because of the broader net the term well-being casts, we feel it’s the most appropriate way to describe and recognize one’s overall health situation.